Propose a New Education Abroad Program

 - The EAAC will provide feedback for ultimate approval by the Vice President for Global Affairs.

-If your program is a new UConn Program (rather than an Affiliated or Exchange Program), the Director and Custom Programs Specialist then will work with Procurement Services to source contractors for your program and with you on a program budget.
+If your program is a new Fee-Based Program (in which UConn contracts directly with a vendor), the Director and Custom Programs Specialist then will work with Procurement Services to source contractors for your program and with you on a program budget.